-Parker McCay's alternative dispute resolution (ADR) practice offers clients a variety of methods to resolve matters as an alternative to formal litigation, which can often be time consuming, indefinite and expensive.
+Parker McCay's Alternative Dispute Resolution (ADR) practice offers parties a variety of methods to resolve matters as an alternative to formal litigation.
+ADR can take the form of mediation, non-binding or binding arbitration.

-Mediation is a form of alternative dispute resolution in which a third party, the mediator, attempts to facilitate an agreed upon resolution.
-The willingness of all parties to settle a dispute through consensus and compromise makes the ADR system work.
-The distinct advantage of ADR is that parties are allowed to reach their own agreements in ways that are consistent with their interests, concerns and their legal rights.
-Unlike a court trial where the jury makes the decision, all parties have input into the resolution of the dispute.
+The most distinguishing aspect of a mediation is that the parties reach their own agreement in ways that are consistent with their interests, concern and their legal rights.
+Unlike a court trial where the judge or jury make the decision, all parties in a mediation have input into the resolution of the dispute.

 Non-binding and binding arbitration differ from mediation in that it is a mini trial in which testimony may sometimes be taken and the arbitrator makes a decision.
 In a non-binding arbitration the arbitrator’s decision may be accepted or rejected by the parties.
 In a binding arbitration the decision of the arbitrator ends the case.

 Our firm offers both mediation and arbitration in all types of matters including personal injury, commercial disputes, employment and discrimination cases, malpractice matters, uninsured motorist and underinsured motorist claims, and contract disputes.

 Our ADR practice also offers services as a Hearing Officer in disciplinary matters and as a neutral to resolve other conflicts.